pinionai/pinionai-streamlit-agent/README.md

 This application uses the [Streamlit](https://streamlit.io/) framework, Pinionai python library to serve Agents you author in PinionAI studio.

-## LOCALLY Running your AI Agent
+## Locally Running your AI Agent

 To run the Streamlit Application locally (on cloud shell), we need to perform the following steps:

 1. Decisions, decisions...
 By default, the application will install `pinionai` from PyPI.
 First thing to know is that pinionai will include a number of dependencies, but also can also install optional dependencies.
 Depending on what you plan to use in your agents, you should consider which optional libraries you might want to install.

-Edit the `pyproject.toml`, before generating the requirements.txt and pip install.
+If desired, edit the `pyproject.toml`, before generating the requirements.txt and pip install.
 By default, `pinionai[all]` is installed, but there are additional options or changes you can make.

 ## Optional Features